Denise Lynn Oliverson's abduction location

 1619 LaVeta Street

-On the date of her disappearance, Oliverson was living with her husband at this small house on LaVeta Street.
+At the time of her disappearance, Oliverson was living with her husband in this small house on LaVeta Street.

-Whenever the couple had an argument, she would often leave the house and go cycling.
+Whenever the couple had an argument, she would often leave the house with her bicycle.

-In many cases, she would cycle across the bridge to her parents' house and then stay there for a while.
+On many occasions, she would cycle across the bridge to her parents' house and stay with them for the night.

 Coordinates: 39.051627, -108.563853